ever-been/everDoc/src/book/markdown/taskapi.md

 ### Task Properties

-Every tasks has a key-value property storage.
-These properties can be set from various places: From the XML descriptor, from the user when submitting, inherited from a task context, set from a benchmark when it generates a task context.
+Every task has a key-value property storage.
+These properties can be set from various places: From the XML descriptor, from user input when submitting, inherited from a task context, set from a benchmark when it generates a task context.
 To access these values, you can use the `getProperty` method of the `Task` class:

 	int numberOfClients = Integer.parseInt(this.getProperty("numberOfClients"));